11x3/ilvmx/README.md

 ```

-## [PROPOSAL] Adapt |> Transform |> Emit
+## Adapt > Transform > Emit

+[PROPOSAL]

 Description of a reactive and functional development style for cloud apps.

-ATE stands for Adapt |> Transform |> Emit
+ATE stands for Adapt > Transform > Emit

-ATE is an attempt to document a reactive functional development style where data is always pushed forward and each stage or module is only has a single concern that it alone handles.
+ATE is an attempt to document a reactive functional development style where data is always pushed forward and each stage or module only has a single concern that it alone handles.

 Do your job here, push forward – never look back.